 While EU countries are mostly concerned with the issue, both the European Commission and the European Medicines Agency (EMA) have an important stake in this discussion due their role in the marketing authorisation process for centrally authorised products and the link to certain provisions in the EU legislation.

-In the strategy, the Commission has committed to initiate a pilot with EMA and EU countries, with the participation of future marketing authorisation holders, to better understand the root causes of deferred market launches for centrally authorised products.
-This action is supported by the Human Pharmaceutical Committee.
+In the strategy, the Commission committed to initiate a pilot with EMA and EU countries, with the participation of future marketing authorisation holders, to better understand the root causes of deferred market launches for centrally authorised products.
+This action was supported by the Human Pharmaceutical Committee.

-The pilot’s overall objective is to improve regulators’ knowledge of
+The pilot’s overall objective was to improve regulators’ knowledge of